 跳到主要内容

-REST API: Filtering, Locale, and Publication State
+REST API: Filtering, Locale, and Status

 The REST API offers the ability to filter results found with its "Get entries" method.